heshikai/Learn/README.md

 # Learn
-this project is for lean recording.
+this project is for learn recording.

 here you can find what i learned,And you can conntact me by email he_shi_kai@qq.com